 The High Timber Ranch

 Located on the upper Brazos River at 9,500 to 10,000 feet of altitude in the Brazos meadows, this ranch has 5 private miles of the river that is full of large rainbows.
 Along with this amazing stretch of water, there is a small tributary creek that is chock full of wild brook trout.
 The upper Brazos meadows is probably one of the most remote and beautiful places in all of the southern Rockies and the fishing is off the charts.
 At the tail end of run-off it is game on with nymphs and streamers and as soon as the flows recede, it is time for the best dry fly fishing ever.
 The meadows are full of grasshoppers which are the prime food source for the trout throughout the summer months.
 The season up here is shorter than many lower altitude rivers and streams so the fish are very aggressive and really smash most top-water presentations as they have less time to put on weight to make it through the longer winters.
 From June through September, this is the spot to be.
 As you can see from the picture, casting in the meadows is usually completely free of trees to snag a backcast on.
 There are also two short canyon sections that offer classic high mountain pocket-water fishing.
-Along with great fishing, the High Timber Ranch has amazing amounts of wildlife with abundant numbers of elk, deer, antelope and bear - a truly remarkable place.
-Fishing the High Timber Ranch is possible to do as a day trip from Santa Fe but it is a long drive.
-If you are interested in fishing this ranch, we recommend that you consider basing your trip out of Chama, at least for the night before the day you fish.
+Access to the High Timber Ranch is very limited and the road is really rough.
+We'll do our best to make it happen for you but it isn't always a possibility as the road is often impassable due to snow and rain.